Undersecretary of State (France): Third Republic

 Under the Third Republic, the first Undersecretaries of State were appointed on November 11, 1873, under the government of Albert de Broglie.
 The constitutional laws of February 24-25 and July 16, 1875 made no reference to them.
 However, their existence was recognized in the Organic Law of November 30, 1875, on the Election of Deputies.

 Undersecretaries of State became more numerous, appearing in most governments, often in large numbers.
 Starting in 1893, some were assigned specific responsibilities, and Undersecretariats of State were established for those areas.
-For instance, from 1896 to 1913, with few interruptions, there was a Undersecretariat of State for Posts and Telegraphs.
+For instance, from 1896 to 1913, with few interruptions, there was an Undersecretariat of State for Posts and Telegraphs.

 In 1936, three women became members of a French government for the first time as Undersecretaries of State: Cécile Brunschvicg, Irène Joliot-Curie, and Suzanne Lacore, respectively assigned to National Education, Research, and Child Protection.

-Several areas of ministerial action were initially entrusted to a Undersecretariat of State, such as technical education (1920) or youth and scientific research (1936).
+Several areas of ministerial action were initially entrusted to an Undersecretariat of State, such as technical education (1920) or youth and scientific research (1936).

 From June 6 to June 16, 1940, General de Gaulle served as Undersecretary of State for National Defense and War in the cabinet of Paul Reynaud.

 Undersecretaries of State were appointed by decree of the President of the Republic.

 Unlike ministers, they were not members of the Council of Ministers by default.
 However, they almost always had access to the Cabinet Council and sometimes to the Council of Ministers.

 They had access to either chamber of Parliament, even if they were not members, and had the same priority to speak as ministers.

 They did not countersign acts of the President of the Republic.

 The salary of Undersecretaries of State was not fixed by permanent law but determined annually by the budget law.
 Before World War I, it ranged from 20,000 to 30,000 francs per year.
-When a Undersecretary of State was also a member of Parliament, their parliamentary indemnity was deducted from this amount.
+When an Undersecretary of State was also a member of Parliament, their parliamentary indemnity was deducted from this amount.